0xk-h/leetcode-solutions/README.md

 ## Python Solutions

-A list of all my Python LeetCode solutions, organized by difficulty.
+A list of some of my Python LeetCode solutions, organized by difficulty.
 Click the links to view the code.

 ### 🟢 Easy